Best Pivot Campaign or Initiative

 Strategy - 20%

-What was the strategy for the campaign?
-How did this differ from the strategy of the original campaign before you were impacted by the crisis?
+How were the causes of the fundraising challenge identified and what were they?
+Describe the initiative and/or strategy that was implemented and how did this differ from the strategy of the original campaign?
 If you created a new campaign or initiative what was the strategy for creating it and making it successful?

 Resourcing and Execution - 20%

-Tell us how the campaign was executed and how it differed from what was originally planned.
+Tell us how the campaign was executed and how it differed from what was originally planned or traditionally undertaken.
 Were there any external resources drawn in to assist?

 Impact and Outcomes - 30%